Deep-MI/fsqc/README.md

 ## Requirements

+- A working installation of Freesurfer 6.0 or later must be sourced.

 - At least one structural MR image that was processed with Freesurfer 6.0.

 - A Python version >= 3.4 is required to run this script.

-- Required packages include the matplotlib, pandas, scikit-image, nibabel, and future packages.
+- Required packages include the nibabel and scikit-image package for the core functionality, plus the the matplotlib, pandas, and future packages for some optional modules.

-- For (optional) shape analysis, a working version of Freesurfer, the shapeDNA scripts and the brainPrint scripts are required.
+- For (optional) shape analysis, the shapeDNA scripts and the brainPrint scripts are required.
 See https://reuter.mit.edu for download options.

 ___